-A document containing additional technical information about the use of MARC Relator terms as well as examples of usage in XML, XHTML and RDF/XML can be found at: http://www.ukoln.ac.uk/metadata/dcmi/marcrel-ex/
+A document with further examples of refinement relationships and Dumb Down, along with examples of usage in XML, XHTML and RDF/XML, can be found at: http://www.ukoln.ac.uk/metadata/dcmi/marcrel-ex/.

 The MARC Relator list has been developed over many years to meet a wide variety of needs.
 New terms are added on the basis of need, and LC has expressed willingness to continue to expand the list upon request.
 Implementers also have the option to create and expose alternative vocabularies for the expression of other kinds of roles not reflected in the MARC Relator list.

 The full MARC Relator list includes approximately 150 separate terms for various roles.
-A subset is provided here for use with dc:contributor.
-Even within this subset some of the roles on the list were created for specific domains and would be of little use in other communities.
-It might therefore be useful for implementations to declare a further subset of the role vocabulary as relevant to their specific goals, preferably by way of a formal application profile.
+A subset includes sub-property relationships with DC elements endorsed by DCMI.
+Even within this subset some of the relator terms on the list were created for specific domains and would be of little use in other communities.
+It might therefore be useful for implementations to declare a further subset of the relator vocabulary as relevant to their specific goals, preferably by way of a formal application profile.